SteelCompendium/data-gen/Abilities/Shadow/Quickness.md

 ---
-name: Quickness (5 Insight)
+title: Quickness (5 Insight)
+name: 'Quickness '
-type: 5-insight Abilities
+type: abilities
-source: Shadow
-cost: 5 INSIGHT
+cost: 5 Insight
+subtype: shadow
 ---

 # Quickness (5 Insight)

-*You put on a burst of magical speed to get the job done.*
+You put on a burst of magical speed to get the job done.

 | **Keywords:** Magic | **Type:** Action |
 | :------------------ | :--------------- |